Prosecution and defense rest in murder trial of Albert Flick

 — Christopher Williams (@cwilliamsSJ) July 16, 2019

-Prosecutors rested their case against Flick, 77, shortly before noon after Dr. Lisa Funte, Maine’s deputy chief medical examiner told an Androscoggin County Superior Court jury that she counted at least 11 stab and incise wounds to Kimberly Dobbie, 48, including one that was more than four inches deep that cut the left ventricle of Dobbie’s heart.
-Another wound fractured a rib and penetrated her right lung.
+Prosecutors rested their case against Flick, 77, shortly before noon after Dr. Lisa Funte, Maine’s deputy chief medical examiner, told an Androscoggin County Superior Court jury that she counted at least 11 stab and incise wounds to Kimberly Dobbie, 48, including one that was more than 4 inches deep that cut the left ventricle of her heart.
+Another wound fractured a rib and pierced her right lung.

 “Obviously, injury to the heart is a very serious injury,” Funte said.